XMON3R/orac-db-musvinyl/entity-relationships.md

 Entity-Relationship Model

-The database will consist of 8 interrelated tables, which is an ideal number for this project's scope.
+The database consists of 8 interrelated tables, which is an ideal number for this project's scope.

     ARTISTS: The main table for bands or solo artists.